 Continue on this principal road and at the outskirts of the town, you will see Cenote Hubiku on the right.
 We chose to go on to Ek’ Balam first before it got too hot in the day.
 It’s about a 5-minute drive further down an unpaved road, just follow the signage.
 Go straight until the dead end and you’ll reach the Ek’ Balam parking lot.

 Hubiku Cenote and Park

 Next on the itinerary, Hubiku, a picturesque tropical oasis 5 kilometers before Ek’ Balam.
 Within this delightful treasure is Mayan village exhibiting gardens bursting with vibrant, native blooms.
-Also, on the colourful and serene property, are a mostly enclosed cenote, a tequila museum, hammocks, a beverage station, a gift shop and a buffet hall.
+Also, on the colorful and serene property, are a mostly enclosed cenote, a tequila museum, hammocks, a beverage station, a gift shop, and a buffet hall.